-Until recently, the Protected Trust Deed (Scotland) Regulations 2008 laid out a number of requirements that had to be met before a trust deed could become protected, that is your agreement achieves legal status and creditors are prevented from making payment demands of you.
+Until recently, the Protected Trust Deed (Scotland) Regulations 2008 laid out a number of requirements that had to be met before a Trust Deed could become protected, which means that your agreement achieves legal status and creditors are prevented from making payment demands of you.

 One requirement was that all of your assets – your estate – must be handed over to your Trustee for valuation, sale and distribution to creditors.
-Essential household goods were excluded, but your car wasn’t if you owned it outright and it was above a certain value (you’d be asked to buy a cheaper model), and unfortunately your property wasn’t excluded either, even if it was in negative equity.
+Essential household goods were excluded, including your car, unless it was of a high value.
+You may have been asked to buy a cheaper model, and unfortunately your property wasn’t excluded either, even if it was in negative equity.

 This of course depended on whether you co-owned your property with someone else and whether they gave their consent for the property to be valued or part of the arrangement.
 In some circumstances, if they refused a Trustee would have to go to court and force the sale.